 The Conference will host a public poetry-reading event with Jay Parini and Mark Burrows and a public lecture in relation to the topic of the conference.

-The provisional conference programme is available for download here.
+The full and final programme is available to download here:

 The fee for the conference will be £95.
 To register please visit the Regent’s Park College site